About

 KATIE STYLIANI GRANT is an early career writer, director, and dramaturg.
 She is most drawn to creating work that:

-Her most recent work includes Mud-Caked Validation & Salt Air, Upheave into a Slidecase, Perishable Skills on Window Sills, and …my arms are open, open, open, but where are you?
-As a writer/director, her work has been seen and developed with/at the Dramatist Guild Foundation, Ensemble Studio Theatre (Los Angeles), LAFPI (Los Angeles Female Playwrights Initiative), the Ignite Project, Atwater Village Theatre, [re]group, Alfred P. Sloan Foundation/New York University partnership, and more.
+Her most recent work includes Mud-Caked Validation & Salt Air, All is Told by What We Hold, Upheave into a Slidecase, Perishable Skills on Window Sills, and …my arms are open, open, open, but where are you?
+As a playwright/director, her work has been seen and developed with/at The Old Globe (Community Voices 2024 Cohort), Dramatist Guild Foundation, Ensemble Studio Theatre (Los Angeles), LAFPI (Los Angeles Female Playwrights Initiative), the Ignite Project, Atwater Village Theatre, [re]group, Alfred P. Sloan Foundation/New York University partnership, and more.
+Her work has been recognized by the Playwrights Foundation/Bay Area Playwrights Festival.
+She is a member of the Playwrights Center, the Dramatist Guild, and an associate member of SDC.

 Teaching and education access are near and dear to her heart and always have been.
 She is a teaching artist at La Jolla Playhouse, developing and implementing devised arts curriculum for elementary, middle, and high school aged students.
 At age 19, she founded and led a large arts festival (funded through grants) that ran for five years and served as a home for showcasing work for hundreds of emerging artists.